 If you are looking for something you do not see here, we are willing to customize.
 Please contact us with your ideas.

-The Banjo Factory is open January through November.
-I have a commitment which takes me to the North Pole during December, so any orders placed in November, may not be filled until after the New Year.
+The Banjo Factory is open January through October.
+I have an annual commitment which takes me to the North Pole near the end of the year, so any orders placed after October, will not be filled until after the New Year.